Technology is everyday

 - Which companies were in the past among the employers?

-- What other patterns and similarities can be observed, which may not be apparent at first sight?
+- What other patterns and similarities can be identified that may not be apparent at first glance?

-Data provide important information for the development of detailed candidate profiles.
-With their help, you can identify key features, for example, to predict a cultural fit.
-Or you can identify the recruiting sources with the largest number of qualified candidates in the past.
+Data provides important information for the development of detailed candidate profiles.
+With their help, one can identify key features with which, for example, a cultural fit can be predicted.
+Or one identifies the recruiting sources with the largest number of qualified candidates in the past.

 Success on multiple channels - the multichannel approach

-The easier availability of data makes it easier to find talent today.
-And because talents are easy to find online, recruiters are primarily confronted with the task of attracting the attention of candidates who can hardly save themselves from company queries in an unclear competition.
+Easier data availability makes it easier to find talent today.
+And because talent online is particularly easy to find, Recruiters are primarily faced with the task of arouse in a confusing competition the interest of the candidates who can hardly save themselves from business inquiries.

 Successful recruiters make use of the data available to them in order to address their aspirant candidates in a way which stands out from the crowd and thus attracts the most attention.
 This also means that the development of knowledge about the candidate is only a first step on the way to the goal.
 To provoke a positive and interested reaction of the desire candidate is the real challenge these days.

-Fortunately, there is also a solution based on data.
-To be successful, a person has to use his recruiting data for the approach in the same way as a marketing specialist uses his target group data.
-Intelligent recruiting means taking an example of marketing strategies and building a multichannel approach.
-This has the best chance of a positive reaction.
+Fortunately, there is a solution based on data.
+To be successful, a human resource worker must use his recruiting data to address in the same way a marketing professional uses his audience data.
+Intelligent recruiting means taking an example of the strategies of marketing and building on a multichannel approach.
+This one has the best chance of a positive reaction.

 By analyzing the data from applicant management systems (ATS), the career page, social media and all other points of contact with potential candidates, potential obstacles can be identified and eliminated at important points in the application process.
 For example, the data could show you that many candidates will abort the application process on a particular question.
 This obstacle is easy to fix.
 Furthermore, the data analysis gives you a better overall picture of your desire candidate, with which you can personalize the Candidate Journey more and more.

 With data-based recruiting you can use all available data for a continuous adjustment of the recruiting strategy.
 This achieves the perfect mix of inbound and outbound measures.
 Candidates who actively approach your business need to have the positive experience.
 The Candidate Experience you offer must match the experience a customer expects from a top global brand.
 For example, think about the best online shopping experience you can think of.
 Equally smooth, visually appealing and user-friendly should be your career website designed.
-In addition, by evaluating usability data and web analytics, you can optimize your Candidate Experience to match the most relevant aspects of the experience of your business customers.
+In addition, by evaluating usability data and web analytics, you can optimize your Candidate Experience to the extent that each touch meets the most important aspects of the experience of your business customers.

-The main advantage of data usage is the high potential for personalization, and thus the possibility of generating an above-average Candidate Experience.
-On the basis of the available data, you can not only give the actively seeking candidates the most relevant job advertisements, but also offer them additional content that is specifically tailored to their location or their areas of competence.
+The biggest advantage of data usage is the high potential for personalization, and thus the opportunity to create an above-average candidate experience.
+Based on the data available, you can not only provide candidates who are seeking employment with the most relevant job advertisements, but also provide them with additional content that is specifically tailored to their location or fields of expertise.

-For sourcing measures, the accumulated historical data are used for the fine-tuning of the candidate search in data-based recruiting.
-For example, if a large proportion of your top performers have attended a particular course of study, have been employed in a particular company, or if many of the top performers perform the same function at a similar point in their careers, for a smarter job search with a stronger focus.
-Also, you can focus your energy on the sources with the best candidates and make the first contact well-informed, personalized and personally appealing.
+For sourcing measures, data-based recruiting uses accumulated historical data to fine-tune the candidate search.
+For example, if a large proportion of your top executives went to a particular course of study, were previously employed in a particular company, or if noticeably many of the top performers performed the same function at a similar point in their careers, you can do so So you can focus your energy on the sources with the best candidates and make the first contact well-informed, personalized and personally appealing.

 The future has just begun

-The recruiting industry has just begun scratching the surface of Big Data's potential.
+The recruiting industry has just begun to scratch the surface of what big data holds in potential.